galacticcouncil/hydration-docs/docs/dev_primitives.md

 **AssetPair**

 Asset pair representation for AMM trades.
-Structure holding ids of assets involved in a trade.
+This is a structure holding the ids of the assets involved in a trade.

 ```rust
 [cfg_attr(feature = "std", derive(Serialize, Deserialize))]